How to Get a Small Business Loan without Losing Your MindLinda Jenkins, June 30 2015

-Whether you need startup capital or working capital, take the time to learn about and weigh your options for getting a loan or other type of financing.
-Doing a bit of research upfront will save you time and greatly reduce your stress during this sometimes complex process:
+Does your business need money?
+Whether you need startup capital or working capital, take a few minutes to learn about your options for getting a loan or other type of financing.
+Doing a bit of research upfront will save you time, stress and preserve your sanity during this often complex process.

 Although lenders will scrutinize new small business owners because they lack a financial history, proper preparation and knowing what resources to tap into will greatly improve your chances of getting funded.
 Startup owners should know first and foremost that approaching a large, nationwide bank is not usually the way to go.
 Although there are exceptions to this rule, in general, large banking institutions are not in the business of funding small businesses, especially startups.
-Instead, concentrate your efforts on small community banks, credit unions and reputable online resources for your small business financing needs.
+Instead, concentrate your efforts on small community banks, credit unions, reputable online resources, and your own personal network for your small business financing needs.

 - Be sure to consult both an Attorney and Certified Public Accountant before signing any financial agreements.

 Get a business loan quote online.
 This can be a fast and hassle-free way to find funding.
 One of the quickest ways to get working capital is through Kabbage:

 Here are a few other reputable online lending networks you may want to research: LendingClub, OnDeck, DealStruck and LendingTree.